Add to MyPages

 There are two types of vocal cord paralysis:

-Even though the two are related, the causes and management for each of these conditions are different.
+Even though the two are related, the causes and management for each condition are different.

 Cause of Unilateral Vocal Cord Paralysis